MarineEvoEcoLab/EecSeq/Protocol.md

 |Agencourt AMPure XP  |Beckman Coulter   | A63881|

 ### Procedure
+1. Calculate volume of DSN normalized library from above steps for 1μg, this should be less than 12.25μl.
+Increase the volume of liquid to 12.25μl with nuclease free water

-* Setup a restriction digest using 1 μg of DSN library
+2. Setup a restriction digest using 1 μg of DSN library on ice, _note: if you are doing more than one reaction, make a master mix of buffer, enzyme, and water and aliqout 27.75μl of it into each tube_:

 |Component|Volume|
 |---------|------|